Yuuma-Yamamoto/yuumayamamoto.github.io/projects/project-1.md

-You can learn more at the [UH Micromouse Website](http://rip.eng.hawaii.edu/projects/team-kanaloa-ordnance-reef/).
+You can learn more at the [RIP Website](http://rip.eng.hawaii.edu/projects/team-kanaloa-ordnance-reef/).